+Considering a 401(k) rollover?
 Whether you’re leaving your job or recently lost it, one of the most important things to consider during this transition is: what becomes of your 401(k)?
-If you’re not of withdrawing age (55) and won’t be returning to that employer in the foreseeable future, then you might want to consider a 401(k) rollover.
+For most former employees, the best choice is to convert or transfer your 401(k) into an IRA.
+If you’re not of withdrawing age (55) and won’t be returning to that employer in the foreseeable future, then you’ll want take care of this 401(k) rollover quickly.
 This is basically the transfer of funds from your old 401(k) to your new employer’s 401(k) or an IRA account.

 With your retirement funds at stake, this is not a decision that should be taken lightly – but it should also not become so overly complicated that you leave the funds in your old employer’s 401(k) plan to avoid dealing with the transition process.
 As with anything involving finances, there are advantages and disadvantages to both leaving funds where they are and going through with the 401(k) rollover into a new account.